Blog Home Goods

 • Makes home offices in shared spaces feel more professional

-• Gives you a backdrop that looks tidy and considered during video meetings
+• Provides a tidy and thoughtful backdrop during video meetings

 Design Tip: Use a three-panel folding screen arranged in a loose U-shape around your desk for maximum enclosure.
-This works particularly well in living rooms where you want to fully separate the work area from the leisure area at the end of the day.
+This works especially well in living rooms, where you want to fully separate the work area from the leisure area at the end of the day.

 3. Near the Front Door to Separate the Entryway From the Main Living Space